List of Places to Visit in Beyoglu

 Further Reading: Istanbul Galata Neighborhood

-Galata Tower is the major highligts for Sightseeing in Beyoglu
+Galata Tower is One of the Top Places to Visit in Beyoglu

 Pera in Greek means further or ahead.
 It described the area outside Constantinople, northern area of Golden Horn.
 When Galata area was fully occupied, settlement expanded into Pera.

 Pera is known today with its beautiful hotels, restaurants and art galleries.
 Large collection of Pera Museum and temporary exhibitions are worth seeing.
 The best known structure of the area is the historical Pera Palas Hotel.
 Agatha Christie accommodated in this hotel for a long time and wrote her novel entitled Murder in the Orient Express.
 Two of the most popular restaurants of the city, Mikla and Nu Pera are located here.

 Pera Mesrutiyet Street Nostalgic Hotel Agatha Christie’s Pera Palace

 Cihangir is known as the district of cinema and theatre actors and writers.
 Orhan Pamuk, Nobel laureate author of Turkey, lives here.
 It is an area popular among intellectuals with its boutique hotels, elegant and trendy restaurants and cafes.

 A popular restaurant, 5.Kat (Fifth Floor), is next to German Hospital in Cihangir.